GuilhermeZorzon/Unity-Basic-Game/README.md

 # Unity-Basic-Game
-A Basic Game to start using unity.
+A Basic Game to start using Unity.
 The first game of my life :)

+This game was developed based on Brackeys tutorial series on YouTube.
+Go there and check it out!